 The Company maintains \$5.0 million in coverage for liability arising from nonowned Disposal Sites subject to each incident deductible of \$0.1 million.
-During FY 2023, the Company maintained Cyber (Privacy) Liability coverage, with a limit of \$11 million with a \$0.4 million retention covering costs arising from a data or security breach through August 31, 2023.
-Effective September 1, 2023, and through September 1, 2024, the limit on this coverage is \$11.0 million with a \$0.3 million retention covering costs arising from a data or security breach.
+During FY 2024, the Company maintained Cyber (Privacy) Liability coverage, with a limit of \$11 million with a \$0.3 million retention covering costs arising from a data or security breach through August 31, 2024.